Accenture/openathon-2019-angular/lab-05/README.md

 ...
 ```

 We're taking the server response and if this response has an *email* property we are sure that the response is correct, so we save the user in the local storage (to use it when and whenever we want).
-After that, we run the *setUser* method to set the *isAuthenticated* variable according to the result (true if all is good) and to be able to return this variable when someone ask us for the authentication of the user through public method *checkUser* method.
+After that, we run the *setUser* method to set the *isAuthenticated* variable according to the result (true if all is good) and to be able to return this variable when someone asks us for the authentication of the user through public method *checkUser* method.

 > **_Side Note:_**  Note that *setUser* method is **private** as we only need it in this service but *checkUser* is exposed to other components where we inject this service and we need it as **public**.